Klaimmor521/InvestingPortfolioOptimization/README.md

         - **Maximum Sharpe Ratio (MSR) Portfolio**: A portfolio offering the best return-to-risk ratio (taking into account the risk-free rate).
 5. **Visualization and Display**: The calculation results are presented to the user in graphical (Efficiency Boundary) and textual (composition and characteristics of MVP and MSR) form.
 6. **Automatic Saving**: The main query parameters and results for MVP and MSR are automatically saved to a local JSON file (last_optimization_results.json) for later analysis.
+7. **The path of JSON file**: Each time you click on the "Calculate Portfolio" button, a pop-up window is displayed with a notification about the path of your josn data file.

 ## III.
 Instructions for Using the Interface
 1. **The "Enter stock tickers separated by commas:" field**: